ROBS & Plan Terms

 | C-Corporation | A standard corporation taxed separately from its shareholders.
 Required for ROBS because only C-Corps issue qualifying employer securities |

-| Par Value | The nominal value assigned to each share of stock.
-For new ROBS companies, stock is typically issued at $1.00/share par value |
+| Par Value | The minimum nominal value assigned to each share of stock.
+Standard par value is $0.0001/share for Delaware and Nevada C-Corps.
+The actual share purchase price is set based on the capitalization structure |

 | Cap Table | Capitalization table - a record of all equity ownership, share classes, and transactions for the corporation |